 ' Usually I let people interpret my works themselves.
 I feel words and explanations are restrictive in terms of experiencing the artwork.
 But I understand people are asking questions; the beings without a mouth raise questions.
 And that is what I like to convey; a sense of mystery and great depth to the human soul.
 So much deeper than words can explain.

-For most artists (I think) the creating of art is a way of investigating your place in the universe; asking yourself questions like 'who am I', 'why am I here'.
+For me, the creating of art is a way of investigating my place in the universe; asking myself questions like 'who am I', 'why am I here'.
 My paintings are my questions, and over the years I have gotten some answers.
 The most important thing I learnt up until now, is that I am a person who communicates through the senses and emotions, whereas I find words to be too much of a simplification, a distraction.
 Ever since I was a child I instinctively used painting and drawing as a tool for non-verbal communication.
 I am sensing things I can't explain, and now I am learning to trust this instinct in stead of doubting or ignoring it.
 It's a continuous process.
 Intuition is key to creating something that will communicate with the viewer.'